 Mark down the busiest times in your year.
 These may include holidays, work commitments, family celebrations or sporting competitions.
 And let’s not forget university assessment periods.

 For example, you may be incredibly busy with exams towards the end of each trimester.
 If you block this time out on your yearly wall planner, you won’t accidently schedule a camping trip during finals week.

 At the beginning of each trimester, you are given all your assessment details.
-From assignments and class presentations to mid-semester exams and projects, all the key dates can be found in your course outline.
+From assignments and class presentations to mid-trimester exams and projects, all the key dates can be found in your course outline.
 Add these assessment deadlines to your wall planner.

 Now, break down each assessment item into tasks, and estimate the time needed to complete it.
 For example, how much time will you need to research, write, revise and edit each assignment.
 Add these task deadlines to your wall planner.